ca-schumacher/pred_Float/README.md

 ## Approach

-After cleaning the dataset, I will train a random forest model.
+After cleaning the dataset, I trained a random forest model.
 This kind of model often does a very good job for this type of problem (all expected data points lie within training set, no extrapolation).
-Further, it allows to analyze feature importance or interpretation of a single tree, if needed.
+Further, it allowed to analyze feature importance or interpretation of a single tree, if needed.

 ## Modelling